It’s a fresh new year and it’s the perfect time to set those goals to up your blogging game. I know I sure did!

 2. You don’t interact with your readers and the blogger community

 This is a big no-no. You need to engage with your readers.
 Don’t ignore their comments and don’t ignore what they’re telling you they want.
-Your readers are what make your blog possible.
+Your readers are what make your blog possible and is sososo important to let them know they are seen and appreciated.
 If you’re not even taking the time to write a simple comment back — your audience sees that.

 And you need to interact with the blogger community too, not just your readers.
 Bloggers need to support each other and the best way you can do that is by taking a few minutes to like photos, leave meaningful comments, retweeting them, and buying their products if you can swing it.